omkarcloud/google-maps-scraper/README.md

   <img src="https://views.whatilearened.today/views/github/omkarcloud/google-maps-scraper.svg" width="80px" height="28px" alt="View" />
 </p>

 ---

 We created Google Maps Scraper with two visions:
 - Every founder should have access to data to find their first customers.
-- Every student should have access to data to complete their research projects.
+- Every student should have access to data to complete their college research projects.

 Let's begin.